lucab/fxe-rs/README.md

 vermagic:       4.11.0-1-amd64 SMP mod_unload modversions
 ```

-This will use `/proc/1/ns/mnt` as the host mount-namespace target, which should be bind-mounted inside the container.
+This will use `/proc/1/ns/mnt` as the host mount-namespace target.
+Other targets can be used, as long as they are bind-mounted inside the container.

 The `--privileged` flag is a shortcut to add `CAP_SYS_ADMIN` and `CAP_SYS_CHROOT` (required by `setns(2)`) and to prevent the default SECCOMP filter to block it.
 Both can be allowed with finer granularity settings (this is left as an exercise).